 Investigations such as x-rays and MRI may or may not show joint changes.
 It is important to understand that even if these investigations show wear and tear/arthritis, not every arthritic joint is painful so MRI findings alone cannot be relied on to make the diagnosis.
 A more reliable test to determine if these joints are responsible for your back pain is accurately placed injections and if the pain reduced significantly then these joints are the likely source of pain.

-Injections for facet joints can be done under x- ray or ultrasound guidance as a day case procedure.
+Injections for facet joints can be done under x- ray or ultrasound guidance as a day care procedure.
 The procedure involves placing needles at precise location under x-ray guidance followed by injection of a mixture of local anaesthetic and steroid.
 Most people tolerate this procedure well under local anaesthesia.
 It may take a few days and sometimes weeks for the full effects of the injections to become apparent.

 Medial branch Blocks